keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 The goal of this use case is to automatically deploy a service into a multi-stage environment using keptn.
 The stages of the environment are described in a *shipyard* file that defines the name, deployment strategy and test strategy of each stage.
 In case an additional stage is needed, the shipyard file can be easily extended by a stage definition before creating the project.
 After creating the project, the service that is going to be managed by keptn needs to be onboarded.
 Therefore, keptn provides the functionality to create the deployment and service definition of the onboarded service for each stage.
 Finally, an artifact of the carts service will be deployed by keptn.

-To illustrate the scenario this use case addresses, keptn relies on two services: github-service and jenkins-service.
+To illustrate the scenario this use case addresses, keptn relies on the following services: github-service, helm-service, jmeter-service, and gatekeeper-service.
 These services have the following responsibilities:

 **github-service**: